abogoyavlensky/clojure-kamal-example/README.md

-# Full-stack Clojure/Script setup with deployment using Kamal
+# Full-stack Clojure/Script app with deployment using Kamal

 This project aims to show a setup of Clojure/Script web-application that uses PostgreSQL as a database.
 Also, there is a config for